-How To Train Your Dog To Roll Over
+How To Teach Your Dog To Roll Over

 Rolling over dogs aren’t only cute but they can perform tricks that are fun and entertaining to watch.
 Not to mention, they provide an interactive pet experience to your canine pals.
 If you want your dog to roll over, start the process with simple commands.
 Train them to sit, stand, come, and lie down.

 Ensure that you have your dog’s favourite treats like our Kangaroo or Duck Tasty Chews with you and a clicker if you are using it for training.
 Train your dog in an environment where he or she feels relaxed and comfortable.

 - Start with the “down” command and once they are lying down, your next goal is to get them to roll.